peterrham/projects/javascript_tests/README.txt

 ./htm5_canvas_example.html

 This is an html5 example of using a canvas and java script.
 This test also logs to the javascript console.
+I should have named this "html5" instead of "htm5".
+That was a typographical error.
+I will fix that once I learn how to rename a file in GIT.

+./html_full_window_div.html

+This file is an example of how to set the size of a div element to be the size of the entire window, without javascript.
+This seems pretty useful.

 Here follows, a list of not so useful files, possibly should be deleted: